What to Know About Taking a Solo Cruise (From Someone That Does it All the Time)

 There are also other reasons for solo sailing, including cost.
 It is generally less expensive to cruise by yourself (though maybe not as cheap as you’d think).

 Finally, cruising is a unique vacation.
-While we think anyone can have a good time on a ship, there are definitely people that refuse to sail whether they are scared of being seasick or don’t like the crowds.
-Some solo travelers may simply be those whose friends or family that share the same love for traveling by sea.
+While I think anyone can have a good time on a ship, there are definitely people that refuse to sail whether they are scared of being seasick or don’t like the crowds.
+Some solo travelers may simply be those whose friends or family don’t share the same love for traveling by sea.

 No matter the reason, cruising alone definitely happens regularly.